furkan-dogu/Password-Generator/README.md

 This is a simple password generator web application that creates strong and secure passwords with a mix of uppercase letters, lowercase letters, numbers, and symbols.

+## Live Project Link

+You can access the live version of the project [here](https://password-generator-smoky-gamma.vercel.app/).

 ## Preview

 ![Password Generator](/assets/Screenshot_4.jpg)